Record keeping is extremely important and failing to keep proper records costs small businesses millions of dollars each and every year.

 If the receipt does not display the GST/HST number, that would likely mean that they are not registered for the GST/HST or that they are below the threshold for registering.
 In this case, you do not have to pay the GST/HST amount to them unless they can confirm that they are registered and will be remitting that amount to the CRA.

 Make sure the seller or supplier describes the goods or services on the receipt.
 However, sometimes that is not possible, as with a cash register tape.
-In such a case, you should write a description of the goods or services on the receipt or other voucher, in your expense journal, or quickly enter it in QuickBooks.
+In such a case, you should write a description of the goods or services on the receipt or other voucher, in your expense journal, or in QuickBooks.

 It is also possible that a seller or supplier may not provide you with a receipt.
 In such a case, write the name and address of the seller or supplier, the amount paid for the goods or services, the date you made the payment and the details of the transaction in your expense journal.